 The CSP-R differs from the CSP-A as it is of two years duration to develop the additional, essential skills to succeed in research.
 These skills include grantsmanship, study conduct, ethics, good clinical practice guidelines, research data collection, budget management, knowledge translation, article reviews, publication skills and more.

 1 credit = 15 hours class time

 3 credits = 45 hours class time

 September - December

 Elective courses- 8 credits

 Other academic activities

-CSP candidates attend an annual networking event jointly hosted by the four Quebec university-based family medicine departments.
+CSP residents attend an annual networking event jointly hosted by the four Quebec university-based family medicine departments.
 They are also encouraged to attend the North American Primary Care Research Group annual meeting and the Family Medicine Forum.
-These events provide a great opportunity to build a collaborative network in support of a career as a clinical scientist.
+These events provide opportunities to build a collaborative network in support of an academic career.